Skip to main content

 • Check the marketplace’s own quantity, some sellers hold separate marketplace stock pools, in which case “OOS on SFCC” does not automatically mean “cannot fulfil the marketplace order”.

+Verifying the SKU mapping: The card matches SKUs across systems on a shared identifier.
+A missing or wrong mapping is the most common false flag.
 Because no single Business Manager report equals this card, treat the reconcile as “confirm SFCC availability, confirm the marketplace listing, then check the SKU mapping”.
 If you sell on more than one marketplace, confirm which connector feeds the comparison.

 Known limitations / merchant FAQs

 Which marketplace feeds this card?
 Whichever marketplace connector you have linked, commonly Amazon.
 The card compares your SFCC inventory and availability against that marketplace’s live listings.
 If no marketplace connector is connected, the card cannot populate, because the “active elsewhere” half of the comparison has no source.
 Connect a marketplace first.
 A SKU is flagged but we hold separate stock for the marketplace.
 Is that a false alarm?
 Possibly.
 If you run a dedicated marketplace inventory pool, an SFCC zero does not mean you cannot fulfil the marketplace order, and the flag is conservative rather than wrong.
 Confirm in the marketplace’s own inventory whether stock exists there.
 The card uses SFCC as the source of truth; if your operating model splits stock by channel, treat these rows as “check”, not “pull”.
 A SKU shows OOS on SFCC but we know it sold this morning.
 Why?
 Check whether a stock feed just wiped quantities.
 If Stock-Out Burst fired, the SFCC zero may be a feed event, not a true sell-out, in which case the marketplace listing is correctly live and the fix is to repair the feed, not to end the listing.
 Always confirm why the SFCC side is at zero before touching the marketplace.
 What does the reverse flag (in stock on SFCC, not listed) mean?
 It is a missed-sales signal: sellable inventory with no marketplace exposure.
 Depending on configuration it surfaces here as the secondary direction.
 Treat it as an opportunity to list, not an incident.
 It is the inverse risk to oversell: instead of selling what you cannot ship, you are sitting on stock no marketplace shopper can see.
 Why are some SKUs flagged that are not even the same product?
 Almost certainly a SKU mapping gap.
 The card joins SFCC SKUs to marketplace seller SKUs on a shared identifier; if the mapping is missing or inconsistent, unrelated records can appear mismatched.
 Cleaning up the SKU mapping between SFCC and the marketplace is the highest-leverage fix for this card’s accuracy.
 How fast does this update?
 The SFCC availability side is near-real-time; the marketplace listing side syncs on the marketplace connector’s cadence, so the comparison is a live SFCC snapshot reconciled against recent marketplace state (hence the RT / 24H window).
 A listing you just ended may briefly still show as active until the next marketplace sync.
 For oversell prevention, treat a fresh flag as actionable rather than waiting for perfect agreement.
 Can I tune the alert?
 Yes.
-The default fires at more than 10 SKUs out of stock on SFCC but active elsewhere; the threshold and the engagement of the reverse flag are configurable per profile in the Sensitivity tab.
+The default fires at more than 10 SKUs out of stock on SFCC but active elsewhere; the threshold and the engagement of the reverse flag are configurable per profile in the Alert Rules tab.
 A high-SKU-count seller may want a higher threshold; a curated catalogue where any oversell risk is serious may want a lower one.

 Tracked live in Vortex IQ Nerve Centre